* Download the no mind not thinks no things catalogue

-In spring 2009, the New York City Metropolitan Transit Authority’s Arts for Transit unveiled See it split, see it change the brother’s first-ever public commission.
-The work is permanently installed in the South Ferry subway terminal.
-The approximately 250-foot long artwork, ranging from 9 to 14 feet in height, presents the artists’ iconic tree photographs, and a leaf transposed into fused glass.
-Marble mosaics and a water jet cut stainless steel fence punctuate the station’s main tree landscape.
+In the spring of 2009, the Starns completed their first permanently installed public commission for the New York City Metropolitan Transit Authority.
+See it split, see it change, a 250-foot long artwork, up to 14 feet in height, presents the artists’ iconic tree photographs and a leaf transposed into fused glass, marble mosaics and a water jet cut stainless steel fence punctuate the South Ferry subway terminal.
+It is the recipient of the 2009 Brendan Gill Prize.

 Resume of exhibitions, collections and awards